-The Governing Board takes account of Searching Screening and Confiscation Advice for schools and the UK Council for Child Internet Safety (UKCCIS) Education Group and Advice on Sharing nude images
+The governing board takes account of Searching Screening and Confiscation Advice for schools and the UK Council for Child Internet Safety (UKCCIS) Education Group and Advice on Sharing nude images

-The Governing Board will expect all staff to have read and understand Part five of Keeping Children Safe in Education: Child on Child Sexual Violence and Sexual Harassment.
+The governing board will expect all staff to have read and understand Part five of Keeping Children Safe in Education: Child on Child Sexual Violence and Sexual Harassment.
+The governing board will expect all staff to have read and understand Part five of Keeping Children Safe in Education: Child on Child Sexual Violence and Sexual Harassment.